V-Mayya/Programming-Statistics-and-Econometrics-Resources/README.md

 <br>
 - This repo certainly isn't exhaustive, so I'd be glad to receive any contributions!
 <br>
-- If you would like to, please get in touch on Linkedin or email on my (site)[https://vaibhavimayya.carrd.co/].
+- If you would like to, please get in touch on Linkedin or email linked on my [site](https://vaibhavimayya.carrd.co/).
 <br>
 - Feel free to share this with anyone who might find it useful.
 </details>